achintha-weerasinghe/ouch-my-finger/README.md

   yarn
   ```

+- Create a database `outch-my-finger` and have a schema named `app_public`
-- Clean the database and run the `db.sql` to prepare the database
+- Run the `db.sql` to prepare the database
 - Run `yarn start` to star the server